 Fingernails: 5 Signs That Point to Bigger Health Problems

-Nail Separates from Nail Bed
+Nail is Separating from the Nail Bed

-- Thyroid disease
+- Thyroid disease (elevated or decreased activity)

 - Drug reactions

-What it looks like: The tips of the fingers become enlarged and the nails curve around the fingertips.
+What it looks like: The tips of the fingers become enlarged and nails curve around the fingertips.

 - Low oxygen levels in the blood, which could point to heart disease

 - Inflammatory Bowel Disease (Crohn's, ulcerative colitis, etc.)